Learning how to get graphic design clients can be overwhelming. A simple Google search will reveal thousands of ideas—some untested, others outdated.

 And SolidGigs doesn’t take a percentage of your profit (like sites such as Fiverr might).
 Instead, freelancers pay just a flat monthly fee.

-You can get graphic design clients from SolidGigs starting at just $2.
+You can get graphic design clients from SolidGigs with your 7-day FREE trial and starting at just $21 per month after that.
 Learn more here.

 We could have chosen any number of freelance marketplaces like Upwork to feature here, but we went with Upwork because they’re the biggest and most helpful marketplace to find graphic design clients (in our opinion).